mburolla/javascript-assignments/assignments.md

 ``

 ## Ex.
 4
-Write a function named: `student{YOUR STUDENT ID}LongestString` that returns the longest string from an array of strings:
+Write a function named: `longestString` that returns the longest string from an array of strings:

 Example usage:
 ```